 Charles Cochran - Greenwood

-Charles Stuart Cochran, 87, resident of Hunters Creek Blvd., widower of Zelma Jeffcoat Cochran, passed away June 10, 2017, at his home.
-Please feel free to submit your comments.
+Charles Stuart Cochran, 87, resident of Hunter Creek Blvd., widower of Zelma Jeffcoat Cochran, passed away Saturday, June 10, 2017, at his home.
+Born May 9, 1930, in Lithia Springs, GA, he was a son of the late Claude Charles and Esma Edlease Rutherford Cochran.

 Start the conversation, or Read more at GwdToday.com.